nsmdnl/containerqueries/README.md

 yarn
 ```

-To compile scqs, [esbuild](https://github.com/evanw/esbuild) is used. just type `yarn build`, and a fresh `scqs.min.js` will be generated.
+To compile containerqueries, [esbuild](https://github.com/evanw/esbuild) is used. just type `yarn build`, and a fresh `containerqueries.min.js` will be generated.

 ---